 This course is an overview of amplification and (re)habilitative needs identified among hard-of-hearing individuals of all ages.
 Strategies for management developed from the perspective of the speech-language pathologist are presented.
-Offered spring.
+Offered fall and/or spring.

 Neuroscience of Communication